rawrrudy/tentacle-chef/README.md

-# 🐙 Tentacle Chef
+# Tentacle Chef!

-> A fast-paced pixel-art cooking game where you command a multitasking octopus chef to prepare, cook, and serve meals before time runs out.
+> 3 Minutes is all you have.
+Cook, serve, and survive the rush as an octopus chef.
+Complete orders, earn money, and serve customers to proceed to increasingly harder days!

 <p align="center">
   <img src="assets/screenshots/banner.png" width="900"/>